🔨 Custom Cabinetry — Western MA & Northern CT

 Full Kitchen Custom Build

-$35,000+varies by materials and scope
+$35,000+varies by species & scope

 70–80%ROI at resale

-What affects your price
+What affects your custom cabinet price

-Door style and complexity
+Door style and construction complexity

-Finish — painted, stained, or clear coat
+Finish type — painted, stained, or clear coated

-Interior features — pullouts, drawer banks, specialty storage
+Interior features — pull-outs, drawer banks, specialty storage

 Scope — single piece vs. full kitchen build

 Budget rule of thumb: For a full custom kitchen without structural changes, plan for around 15% of your home's value.
+A custom island or pantry addition is a fraction of that.

 1–3 wks